 - a.
-The Medical Director may suspend an individual's EMT Optional Scope accreditation for a specified period of time for disciplinary cause in order to protect the public health and safety. - b.
-The term of the suspension and any conditions for reinstatement shall be in accordance with the most current version of MDOs adopted by the Authority. - c.
+The Medical Director may suspend an individual's Paramedic accreditation for a specified period of time for disciplinary cause in order to protect the public health and safety. - b.
+The term of the suspension and any conditions for reinstatement shall be in accordance with the most current version of the Recommended Guidelines for Disciplinary Orders and Conditions of Probation adopted by the Authority (dated July 26, 2008 or the most recent version). - c.
 Upon the expiration of the term of suspension, the individual's accreditation shall be reinstated only when all conditions for reinstatement have been met.
 The Medical Director shall continue the suspension until all conditions for reinstatement have been met. - d.
-If the suspension period will run past the expiration date of the accreditation, the EMT shall meet the reaccreditation requirements for accreditation renewal prior to the expiration date of the accreditation.
+If the suspension period will run past the expiration date of the accreditation, the Paramedic shall meet the reaccreditation requirements for accreditation renewal prior to the expiration date of the accreditation.